Becky Kennedy

 Rebecca Kennedy is an American clinical psychologist who is founder and chief executive officer of the Good Inside company, an online parenting advice service.
 She has been called the "millennial parent whisperer" by Time magazine.
 Her book Good Inside was a number one New York Times bestseller.

 Early life and education

 Kennedy grew up in Scarsdale, New York, to a mother who was a social worker and a father who was a commodities trader.
 She attributes her experience as a "people pleaser" growing up and anorexia as a teenager with having inspired her to become a psychologist.
-Kennedy has said of how millennials were raised that "I think in my parents' generation, they raised us a lot through fear—their fear and then our fear."
-Kennedy has a BA in psychology and human relationships from Duke University and a PhD in clinical psychology from Teachers College, Columbia University.
+She received a B.A. in psychology from Duke University and a Ph.D. in clinical psychology from Teachers College, Columbia University.